-- 30 40 L - This pack will be used as a carryon bag for the trip to Nepal and then for the day hikes trekking to base camp. - It should be light weight and have both a waist belt and chest strap.
+- · 30 40 L - This pack will be used as a carryon bag for the trip to Nepal and then for the day hikes trekking to base camp (and the Lobuche climb). - It should be light weight and have both a waist belt and chest strap.